-Joel Brinkley, a Pulitzer Prize winning journalist, wrote an opinion piece in the Denver Post the other day about the current situation in North Korea:
+Joel Brinkley, a Pulitzer Prize winning journalist, wrote an opinion piece in the

 "UNICEF reports almost half of North Korea's children are so malnourished they grow up stunted, both physically and mentally.
 The problem is irreversible and so prevalent the military had to lower its height requirement for new troops, to meet its recruiting goals.
 The average height for a 17-year-old boy now is 5 feet."